krisukox/PCs-connector/README.md

 # PCs-connector

 PCs-connector is an application that allows to use two computers with Linux and Windows with one mouse and one keyboard.
-Computers communicate with each other by TCP, so both computers have to be in the same network.
+Computers communicate with each other over TCP, so both computers have to be in the same network.

 Usage: